chepo92/Rpi_AccessPoint_and_Client/README.md

 ```

 ## Configure HostAP
-Set the name and pass for your raspberry hotspot
+Set the name, channel and pass for your raspberry hotspot
 E.g Content of /etc/hostapd/hostapd.conf

 ```